Raspberry Beret: Designing the Boutique and Digital Experience Through User Research

 Deliverables

-Logo, Mockups, customer journey map, sitemap, wordmap, prototype
+Logo, mockups, journey map,

 Raspberry Beret is a funky consignment boutique selling luxury vintage clothing and accessories.